-In fact, one can argue that not-knowing is the key to being ‘present in the moment,’ to the sought after mindfulness.
+It is also the key to being ‘present in the moment,’ to mindfulness.
 I am not a Zen teacher, however I have been hanging around a few of them, and I’ve heard 1 or 2 state that Zen is Not Knowing.

-The Zen Peacemakers, when they go on ‘Bearing Witness’ retreats in very challenging places (Auschwitz/Birkenau, on the streets…) work with 3 tenets: Not Knowing, Bearing Witness, Taking (Appropriate) Action.
+When the Zen Peacemakers go on ‘Bearing Witness’ retreats in challenging places such as Auschwitz/Birkenau, they work with 3 tenets: Not Knowing, Bearing Witness, Taking (Appropriate) Action.
 The concept being that in order to truly witness something, one has to let go of all judgments and opinions in order to be fully receptive.
 It’s not an easy task, letting go of the rational, thought based reality and embracing, opening up to a big question mark.
-Can you totally let go of the known and all it’s personal landmarks, for some their sense of security, to embrace the unknown?

 Consider a moment when you have to walk through a door into an important meeting where a life changing decision will be made, one beyond your control.
 It could be a work related event, or a meeting with a doctor, or one involving family decisions––you really don’t know what’s going to happen on the other side, nor if a decision has already been made or if how you walk through the door affects the outcome.
 How likely is it that you can let go of all your thoughts and worries to be fully present walking through that door?